 Taking the train or bus, allows you to drink as much mulled wine as you’d like.
 You do not have to drive home after having walked all day and you’re feet are killing you.
 And, last but not least you do not have to worry about high parking fees or traffic driving into the city.

+With low airfare in Europe, you can pretty much go everywhere for a couple of bucks.
+Zagreb?
+Edinburgh?
+Barcelona?
+Milan or Copenhagen?
+Budget airlines serve them all.
 Be aware to check the distance from the airport to the city though.
 Especially airports around London can have high travel times towards the city.
 If you’re on a short break, you might want to consider to fly to an airport with less transfer time.

 Also you need to have a backup plan.
 It’s December after all and the weather can turn for the worst.
 You need snow tires on your car to drive in Germany.
 The trains can be delayed due to severe snow.
 Or the flight gets cancelled due to fog.
 It can all happen.
 Be flexible and plan generously.

-How long to stay for
+How long to stay at the Christmas market?

 I recommend staying at least one night, if you’re travelling further away.
 This way, you can have a drink at night and explore the city during the evenings.
 The lights are all lit and there is plenty of opportunity to wine and dine.
 You do not want to miss this, because you have to head home early.